weakish/docs-en/views/leanengine_webhosting_guide-java.md

 mvn jetty:run
 ```

-**Tip**：命令 `lean env` 可以输出当前应用所需环境变量的设置语句，外层的 `eval` 是直接执行这些语句。
-Command `lean env` can output the setting statement of the required environment variable for the current application,the outer `eval`  can directly execute the statement.
+**Tip**：Command `lean env` can output the setting statement of the required environment variable for the current application,the outer `eval`  can directly execute the statement.

 #### Using Eclipse to launch the application